govindumeesala/PROjectVerse-frontend/notes.md

 3. update the create project controller - TODO (p0) - done
 4. dont toast in form (create project form) - we are doing it in api file - TODO (p1) - done
 5. like tech stack add dropdown for domain also - TODO (P0)
-6. add _id along with the name and email in getAllusers route
+6. add _id along with the name and email in getAllusers route - done

 # TASKS FOR GOVI

 1. Add social media links to profile header - p0
 2. update navbar with profile pic and first name - p1

 ## Projects
 2. A project card with like,comment,share  on bottom projectname,description,techStack,domain,githubURL photo if present on bottom.
 On clicking the photo card,